apache/royale-docs/welcome/what-is-royale.md

 You might compare Royale to Webpack, ES Build or Parcel.
 Royale compiles your app both for debugging and into a single JS file for deployment.

 ## It's a toolbox
 Royale has a huge library of functionality.
-Because Royale is very smart about only including in your application parts actually used, Royale is able to include a very large library of functionality.
+Because Royale is very smart about only including in your application parts actually used, Royale is able to include a very large library of functionality without effecting application size.

 ## It's an ecosystem
 Royale does not use npm.
 That's both an advantage and a disadvantage. npm give you access to a huge amount of code.
 That's both a blessing and a curse.
 If you've ever tried to stay on top of auditing npm modules and keeping them up to date, you know it's a nightmare of dependencies.
 Even knowing what your code depends on is very difficult with npm.